beginning of content

 Mpox (previously called monkeypox) is a rare infectious disease caused by the mpox virus.
 This virus is related to the virus that causes smallpox.

-Mpox is mostly found in tropical rainforest areas of Central and West Africa. outside of Africa are usually linked to travellers who visit that region and spread the infection when they leave.
-Since May 2022, there has been increased spread of mpox in many countries in Europe and North America.
+Historically, mpox was mostly found in tropical rainforest areas of Central and West Africa.
+However, since May 2022, there has been increased spread of mpox in many countries in Europe and North America.
 Mpox has also been reported within Australia.

 How does mpox spread?